numaproj/numaflow/docs/APIs.md

 <td>
 <em>(Optional)</em>
 <p>
-TargetBufferUsage is used to define the target percentage of usage of available buffer.
+TargetBufferUsage is used to define the target percentage of the buffer availability.
 A valid and meaningful value should be less than the BufferUsageLimit defined in the Edge spec (or Pipeline spec), for example, 50.
-It only applies to UDF and Sink vertices as only they have buffers to read.
+It only applies to UDF and Sink vertices because only they have buffers to read.
 Deprecated: use targetBufferAvailability instead.
 Will be removed in v0.9
 </p>
 </td>
 </tr>